Bowman, Ruth, b. 1923

-Biographical/Historical Note: Art historian; New York, N.Y.
+Biographical/Historical Note: Ruth Gurin Bowman (1923- ) is an art historian from New York, N.Y.
 Bowman received her M.A. from NYU, and later worked as guest curator at the University's Grey Art Gallery and conducted art related interviews for the WNYU and for the Archives of American Art.

 Purchased 1966 by the Archives of American Art from Ruth G. Bowman.

 - Diller and Lipchitz transcripts: microfilm reels 3418 and 4210 available at Archives of American Art offices and through interlibrary loan.

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Microfilmed materials must be consulted on microfilm.
 Contact Reference Services for more information.